kcalizadeh/Phase_2_Project/README.md

 Instructor name: Rafael Carrasco
 Blog post URL: TBD

+### This Repo Contains:
+- notebook analyzing data from the King's County Housing dataset
+- a script of useful functions, libraries, and graphing set-up
+- a slide deck presentation of our findings
+- .png files of our graphs and regression model statistics
+- a data folder with the relevant data and a description of it

 ### Outline

 1. Introduction
 2. Primary Research Questions Answered
 3. Regression Model
 4. Recommendations and Future Research

 ## 1. An Examination of the Housing Habits of the Human Aliens